mattslight/abookforlife/abookforlife.md

 Just for today I will have a quiet half hour all by myself and relax.
 During this half hour, sometime, I will try to get a better perspective of my life.

-Just for today I will I will face my fears.
+Just for today I will face up to my fears.
 I will not be afraid to notice what is beautiful and to believe that as I give to the world, so the world will give to me.

 ### The 12 Principals